FahadAlothman-fsd/django_course/steps/module_2.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK.
 ```

->Note: Don't worry about the unapplied migration error message in your terminal.
+> Note: Don't worry about the unapplied migration error message in your terminal.
 We'll deal with that soon enough.

 You should now be up and running!

->Note: Open an incognito browser when testing your project (Ctrl + Shift + N)
+> Note: Open an incognito browser when testing your project (Ctrl + Shift + N)

-* Our django course project is accessible at [http://localhost:8000](http://localhost:8000)
+- Our django course project is accessible at [http://localhost:8000](http://localhost:8000)

-***
+---

-***
+---

 ## Root directory

->Note: If all went well, your root directory should now look like this
+> Note: If all went well, your root directory should now look like this

 ```
 django_course\  <--This is the root directory
     core\